• Buy @ Amazon

 How a Winnipeg entrepreneur is using Mother Nature’s deadly weapon to fight antibiotic-resistant superbugs

-One to watch: Steven Theriault’s research on bacteriophages has put him at the cutting edge of a potential bio-medical revolution Reviews and recommendations are unbiased and products are independently selected.
-Postmedia may earn an affiliate commission from purchases made through links on this page.
+One to watch: Steven Theriault’s research on bacteriophages has put him at the cutting edge of a potential bio-medical revolution

 Announcing the Goodreads Choice Winner in Best Science & Technology!